 Manifesting unique cultural identities

 Using colour, furniture, artefacts, and other accessories sourced directly from the regions where it operates, Trend Micro showcases its unique cultural identities by associating each of its meeting rooms with a specific theme.
-Named after cities, countries, and continents including New York, Singapore, Australia and New Zealand, Japan, Canada, Europe, the Middle East, and Africa, the conference rooms accommodate a wide range of preferences and tastes to bring the comfort of a home into the workplace and create a truly memorable experience for staff and visitors alike.
+From large training spaces to quiet booths, rooms are named after countries and continents, including the Americas, Africa, Singapore, Australia and New Zealand, Japan, Canada, Europe, and the Middle East.
+As such, they accommodate a wide range of preferences and tastes to bring the comfort of a home into the workplace and create a truly memorable experience for staff and visitors alike.

 As an example, the Africa Room features a collection of colourful baskets, each representing a country from across the African continent to add a pleasant and meaningful ambience that invites visitors on a storytelling journey.